Character

 Many of you wrote about your dads’ harrowing war experiences, and how they overcame those experiences to love and raise their own children.

-The word that comes to mind in reading about your fathers is character, which seems best defined by the sacrifices we make for others.
+The word that comes to mind in reading about your fathers is “character,” which seems best defined by the sacrifices we make for others.

 I am so grateful for that quality in my dad and grateful to all those dads who provided for and took care of their families.
-That is who I’m modeling my life after, and because my parents had those qualities and passed them on to me.
+That is who I’m modeling my life after, because my parents had those qualities and passed them on to me.

 Share this post with your friends!